What is the Invasive Species Compendium?

 Benefits include a seat at the table to determine strategic direction / financial leverage / certainty of achieving an outcome / visibility as one of the developers / access to the Compendium during development / opportunity for discussion of common interests in an international forum.

-For further information about membership, please contact Christine Davies by email or on +44 1491 832376
+For further information about membership, please contact CABI by email.

-CABI has been developing and providing Compendia for over 15 years and has a wealth of experience in collating and editing information, and presenting it through innovative software to provide authoritative tools.
+CABI has been developing and providing Compendia for almost 20 years and has a wealth of experience in collating and editing information, and presenting it through innovative software to provide authoritative tools.
 Compendia are encyclopaedic mixed-media resources that draw together scientific information on all aspects of a subject area.
 They are excellent research tools – saving time for researchers, students and practitioners.